zTrap/compose-color-preview-plugin/README.md

   <br/>
   You can simply disable one of the previews.
   Go to <kbd>Settings/Preferences</kbd> > <kbd>Editor</kbd> > <kbd>General</kbd> > <kbd>Gutter Icons</kbd> and disable
-  "Compose color picker" from "Jetpack compose" section or "Color preview" from "Compose color preview" section
+  "Compose color picker" from "Jetpack compose" section or "Color chooser" from "Compose Color Preview" section
 </details>
 <br/>
 <details>